Image

 Responsive Web Design (RWD) is a design approach that helps websites display well on many devices and screen sizes (phones, laptops, desktops, etc.) to ensure usability and user satisfaction.

 Responsive Web Design was created by Ethan Marcotte in May 2010 in the context of the rapidly increasing number of web users on mobile devices.
 At that time, WAP Design (Wireless Application Protocol) was the choice for mobile design, but faced many limitations.
 To provide the best mobile web experience, businesses needed to optimize a new version for each device type.
-Of course, with the development of a variety of mobile devices with many different sizes, this was impossible!
+Of course, with the development of mobile devices in many different sizes, this was impossible!

 The Responsive website, with only 1 set of code and 1 unique domain name, provides the optimal user experience on all devices, successfully solving all the problems of WAP Design.